Clay Morrow

 Clarence "Clay" Morrow is a fictional character in the FX television series Sons of Anarchy, portrayed by Ron Perlman.
 One of the "First 9" members of the titular outlaw motorcycle club, he spends the first four seasons as a primary protagonist, serving as president of the Sons of Anarchy Motorcycle Club Redwood Original (SAMCRO), charter based in the fictional town of Charming, California.
-After a series of antagonistic actions, Clay is eventually stripped of his presidency, excommunicated from the club, and later killed by his stepson, Jax Teller.
+After a series of antagonistic actions, Clay is stripped of his presidency, expelled from the club, and later killed by his stepson, Jax Teller.
 His character is based on King Claudius, the King of Denmark and Prince Hamlet's uncle and step-father from William Shakespeare's play Hamlet.

 Character

 Of the "First 9" Sons of Anarchy (SOA) Motorcycle Club members, Clay was the youngest.
 He joined the US Army as a paratrooper in 1969 and was deployed to Vietnam until 1972.
 When he returned from service, he remained a member of the SOA and settled in Charming, opening the Teller-Morrow Automotive Repair shop with John Teller, the club founder and his best friend.

 In 1993, he became president of SAMCRO after the death of John Teller.
 He went on to marry John Teller's widow Gemma Teller Morrow in the mid-1990s.
 It is later revealed that Clay and Gemma had been having an affair for some time prior to John's death, and they sabotaged his motorcycle in an effort to remove him from power.
 Under Clay, SAMCRO becomes more of a criminal organization, holding sway over the town of Charming with an iron fist.

 He suffers from osteoarthritis (degenerative arthritis) in his hands that he attempts to mitigate via cortisone injections, but which slowly worsens as the series progresses.
 He makes several attempts to hide it to protect his position.